Conference Venue

 Heidelberg is easy to reach.
 Centrally located in Germany, it can be reached by plane, bus and train, or car.

-The closest international airport is Frankfurt Airport (FRA), just 50 minutes away by train (most recommended, see below) or car.
+Frankfurt Airport is just 60 minutes away from Heidelberg by train (most recommended, see below), or by car.

 By train: